teleplayer123/My_Codes/README.md

 -[hexd.py](mycodes/hexd.py) is a hexdump program that takes a file and writes its contents in hexadecimal and ascii to an outfile passed as an argument.
 If no outfile name is provided, a new dumpfile is created based on the current time.

--[randpass.py](mycodes/randpass.py) is one of my favorite programs I have written.
-It simply generates a random password based on a string passed by the user.
-Other arguments can be supplied to control length and randomness of the returned passsword.
-The returned passwords are not meant to be easily remembered, so I would recommend writing them down, or taking the time to memorize them.
-I also adapted this program to a cli using a bash shellscipt.

 [Project_Euler](project_euler/)
 ----
 In this folder are some solutions I wrote for a few of Project Euler's challenges, as well as some other codes I wrote messing around with